 I was drafted to a working party a few years ago to consider if we could work out a way of telling whether the Read/SNOMED merger work was going well, [and] the consensus then was that no, we couldn't.

-There was at that meeting discussion, well, a peroration perhaps, on the merits nay necessity of such [terminology] projects open sourcing their model and terms, this produced a really odd expression from one member who kept silent until a week or so later the carefully considered release of Galen occurred.
+There was at that meeting discussion, well, a peroration perhaps, on the merits nay necessity of such [terminology] projects open sourcing their model and terms, this

 So the wave continues...